qutang/mhealth-storage-format/event-filename.md

 2. UPPERCASE style, allowed characters: *alphabets*.

-3. Optional, only used when SENSORID is not enough to globally identify an event type.

 See a predefined [list](#) of event id and corresponding event types.

 {% endmethod %}